bonitasoft/bonita-doc/md/performance-tuning.md

 Here is Bonita advice to finely tune PostgreSQL database server performance.

+In this example, we assume with have:
+* 12Gb of RAM
+* fast SSD storage

 Update **memory** configuration in file `postgresql.conf` (typically `/etc/postgresql/11/main/postgresql.conf`) with the following values: